lesego16/Survey_App/README.md

 ## Usage

 1. Open the application in your web browser
-2. Click the button 'fill out survey' to pen a new form
+2. Click the button 'fill out survey' to open a new form
+3. Fill in your details then click the 'submit' button you will be redirected to the home page
+4. Click 'view survey results' to view the results of the survey
 - Live Site URL: [https://lesego16.github.io/tip-calculator-app/](https://lesego16.github.io/tip-calculator-app/)

 ## My process